X

 What is Accounting?

-What are the different sorts of scopes in accounting?
+What are the different scopes of accounting?

 1. The scope of Accounting in daily experience: The financial transactions that take place in an individual’s personal life are accurately recorded in their accounting records with the objective of identifying their holdings, liabilities, and receipts and payments.